 The top 5 beaches in Toronto

-The top beaches in Toronto may not rival those to be found at more southerly destinations around the globe, but throughout the summer months they're a more than adequate substitute for those who find themselves city-bound and in need of a little sand and sunshine.
+The top beaches in Toronto may not rival those to be found at more southerly destinations around the globe, but throughout the summer months they're a more-than-adequate substitute for those who find themselves city-bound and in need of a little sand and sunshine.

+While most of Toronto's beaches are Blue Flag quality, always be sure to check before visiting as these things can change.

-Here are my picks for the top five beaches in Toronto.
+Here are my picks for the top beaches in Toronto.

 Although technically different beaches, I group these three together based on their close proximity.
-Woodbine is the city's best spot for beach volleyball and people watching.
+Woodbine is the city's best spot for beach volleyball and people-watching.
 Kew takes some of the overflow and rewards those looking for a more serene experience, while Balmy is the quietest of the three, and thus ideal for those seeking seclusion.

-Notorious for its clothing optional area, Hanlan's Point also has a side for the less adventurous, even if it's generally far less populated than its nude-friendly neighbour (only the second of its kind in Canada).
-This is surely the most fun beach in Toronto.
+Known best for its clothing optional area, Hanlan's Point also has a side for the less adventurous, even if it's generally far less populated than its nude-friendly neighbour.
+This is surely the most fun beach in Toronto, with some of the best sand around.

 Not the best beach when it comes to water quality, Sunnyside is nevertheless deemed safe to swim most of the time.
 Perhaps due to the proximity of Gus Ryder pool, the beach itself never seems to get altogether that packed (and certainly not like it used to), so it's a good spot to chill with bit of privacy.